reinert/requestor/README.md

 // It's a good practice to use Session object as a singleton Session session = getMySession();

-// Create your service passing the Requestor instance.
+// Create your service passing the session instance.
-// The service then takes advantage of all the configurations present in the Requestor session BookService bookService = new BookService(session);
+// The service then takes advantage of all the configurations present in the session BookService bookService = new BookService(session);

 // POST a new book to /api/books